 The time was a period of great movement in the southwest.
-The weather was changing and the people were undergoing a series of migrations and cultural contractions.
-Large areas of countryside were being vacated by the sedentary puebloans and nomadic Utes, Paiutes, Apaches and Navajos came in almost right behind them.
+The weather was changing and the people were undergoing a series of migrations and cultural contractions complicated by religious clashes, community struggles and language barriers.
+Large areas of the countryside were being vacated by the sedentary Puebloans and the nomadic Utes, Apaches and Diné came in almost right behind them.

 During its ~230-year lifetime, Pottery Mound would see migrations from Acoma and Zuni overlapped by migrations from the Hopi mesas.
-There was some pottery imported from those locales but most pottery found at Pottery Mound was produced locally.
-A lot of Pottery Mound pottery has been found at locations all across the southwest, too.
-But in the excavations at Pottery Mound, one section of the pueblo had significantly more Acoma and Zuni design vocabulary than any other while at another section of the pueblo, that was true about Hopi (Jeddito black-on-yellow) design vocabulary.
-There was also a significant amount of Rio Grande Valley pot sherds around the village.
+There was some pottery imported from those locales but most pottery found at Pottery Mound was produced at Pottery Mound.
+On the other hand, a lot of Pottery Mound pottery has been found at locations all across the southwest, too.
+But in the excavations at Pottery Mound, one section of the pueblo had significantly more Acoma and Zuni design vocabulary than any other while at another section of the pueblo, that was true about Tusayan (Jeddito black-on-yellow) design vocabulary.
+There are also significant amounts of Rio Grande Valley pot sherds scattered around the ruins.

 The wall murals were distinctly different.
-My trail led me to Pottery Mound because of a specific set of wall murals.
-Those wall murals make it look like what we now call "Sikyatki-style" was developed at Pottery Mound and made its way to Kawaika'a, Awatovi and Sikyatki in the mid-to-late-1400's.
+My trail led me to Pottery Mound because of specific wall murals.
+Those wall murals make it look like what we now call "Sikyátki-style" was developed at Pottery Mound and made its way to Kawaika'a, Awatovi and Sikyátki in the mid-to-late-1400s.
 The same style was also produced at Zuni and on the Little Colorado about the same time.
-By 1500 it had died out pretty much everywhere except Sikyatki, and even there there wasn't a lot produced.
+By 1500 it had died out pretty much everywhere except Sikyátki, and even there there wasn't a lot being produced.

 One remarkable thing about the wall murals at Pottery Mound is they showed the garments worn by the ritual specialists involved in whatever rite was being pictured.
-The distinctly Sikyatki styles were part of the designs on the textiles and on carpets and other cloth shown.
-Some of that artwork was transported back to Sikyatki on pottery and it survived on that media.
-Some of it made the journey painted on textiles and while the designs may have been transferred to kiva walls, they did not survive long.
-Whatever ritual was involved, the last Sikyatki-style wall mural was painted at Kawaika'a around 1450 and that kiva was closed before 1500.
-The painted works at Pottery Mound were much better but Pottery Mound was also in serious decline by 1500.
-As an art colony, some of the work done at Pottery Mound is still being replicated more than 500 years later.
+The distinctly Sikyátki styles were part of the designs on the textiles and on carpets and other fabrics shown.
+Some of that artwork was transported to Sikyátki on pottery and it survived on that media.
+Some of it made the journey painted on textiles and while the designs may have been transferred to kiva walls, the wall paintings and the textiles did not survive long.
+Whatever ritual was involved, the last Sikyátki-style wall mural was painted at Awatovi around 1450 and that kiva was closed before 1500.
+The painted works at Pottery Mound were much more refined but Pottery Mound was also in serious decline by 1500 and was gone around the time Coronado arrived.
+If we look at it as an artist colony, some of the designs originally developed at Pottery Mound are still being replicated more than 500 years later.